GISc Certificate Program

 - Cost based on rates for graduate tuition & fees and depend on credit hours enrolled (see https://cashier.unc.edu/tuition-fees/ ).

-Application deadline: June 15th for fall admission or November 15th for spring admission.
+Application Deadlines: June 15 for fall semester start; November 15 for spring semester start

-- Essay that describes your interest in the program and your rationale for applying, indicates your requested start semester, and provides your full contact information (2-page maximum).
+- Personal essay.
+Describe your interest in the program and your professional goals, indicate your requested start semester, and provide your current full contact information (2-page maximum).

-- Name, position, and contact information for someone who can serve as a reference.
+- Include names, positions, and contact information for two people who can serve as professional references.

-If you are currently enrolled as a graduate student at UNC-Chapel Hill: You do not need to send the above materials.
-Instead, send the certificate director (Dr. Erika Wise, firstname.lastname@example.org) an email indicating your interest in joining the certificate program and have your advisor send an email stating that they support your enrollment in the program.
+If you are currently enrolled as a graduate student at UNC-Chapel Hill, you do not need to send the above materials.
+Instead, send the Program Director (Dr. Erika Wise, firstname.lastname@example.org) an email indicating your interest in joining the certificate program and have your advisor send an email stating that they support your enrollment in the program.
+(Both must be received prior to the application deadline.)